Qualitative Analysis of the Teacher and Student Roles in Pair Programming: Results

 \DpartnerAC{P3}{\DDescription{Follows P1's suggestion.}} \DCode{implicit\_acknowledge}

-P3 is expressing four different kinds of uncertainty here: thinking aloud, interrupting himself, prolonged pause and postponing the problem by writing \say{Null}.
-P1 recognizes this and reacts in a helpful way. \end{example}
+P3 is showing four different symptoms of uncertainty here: thinking aloud, interrupting himself, prolonged pause, and postponing the problem by writing \texttt{Null}. \emph{CTeach} P1 steps in in a helpful way.